xwu/xwu-swift-numerics/numeric-protocols.md

 However, there remain some caveats unique to generic programming with numbers.
 Without attention to these details, generic implementations can suffer significant performance penalties or even show unexpected behavior as compared to concrete implementations.
-Three particular caveats are detailed below.
+Two particular caveats are detailed below.
 First, however, we'll review some general advice:

 __Ask whether your algorithm should be generic at all.__